Woodwinds Brass and Percussion

 A powerful network of nationally and internationally renowned teachers and performers is available to students.
 Our principal applied faculty include Margaret Tung, Elizabeth Freimuth and Molly Norcross on horn, Michael Mergen and Phil Collins on trumpet, Tim Anderson and Peter Norton on trombone, and Tim Northcut on tuba/euphonium.
 Our graduates are able to draw on this network as they begin their own careers as soloists, chamber musicians and players with major symphony orchestras, as well as teaching at schools and privately throughout the world.

 Performance is the primary focus of the percussionist at CCM.
 Students participate in eight full-time ensembles as well as frequent ad hoc groups.
 In addition, Greater Cincinnati has a rich cultural tradition that provides a variety of freelance opportunities.
-Each student meets with one member of Percussion Group Cincinnati (Russell Burge or James Culley) in weekly applied lessons and interacts with the other two group members through course work, seminars, ensembles and frequent performance and master classes.
+Student meet with faculty (Russell Burge and Adam Groh) in weekly applied lessons and interacts with the other two group members through course work, seminars, ensembles and frequent performance and master classes.

 News and Events